 People with respiratory issues: Some essential oils, such as eucalyptus and peppermint, can exacerbate respiratory issues in some people.
 If you have asthma, bronchitis, or other respiratory problems, you should speak with your healthcare provider before using essential oils in a bath.

 People with certain medical conditions: Some essential oils can interact with medications or exacerbate certain medical conditions.
 If you have a medical condition, consult a healthcare provider before using essential oils in a bath or for other applications.

 Incorporating essential oils into your bath routine can be a simple and effective way to create a spa-like experience in the comfort of your own home.
 However, it is important to use them safely.
 You should dilute essential oils properly, use a carrier oil or a dispersant, experiment with different oils, and avoid using undiluted essential oils.
 If you have sensitive skin or allergies, you should not use essential oils in a bath.
 Pregnant and breastfeeding women should also avoid bathing in essential oils due to the risk of the fetus or infant.

-Our Top Picks for the Best Essential Oils
+Our Top Picks for the Best Essential Oil Sets

 You can buy essential oils as a set or choose the scent you like best.
 An essential oil set contains several scents bundled together into a package.